pascalpp/pascal.com/src/routes/diary/preview/[slug]/README.md

 2. The endpoint formats `title`, `summary`, `date`, and `url`.
 3. `_PreviewImage.svelte` is rendered on the server with `PreviewImageSsr.render(...)`.
 4. Svelte returns two strings: HTML markup and scoped CSS.
-5. The endpoint loads the same local Noto Sans font files used by the browser preview.
+5. The endpoint reads the same local Noto Sans font files used by the browser preview.
+Font reads are cached at module scope.
 6. `juice.inlineContent(...)` inlines the CSS into `style` attributes.
 7. `satori-html` converts the inlined HTML string into the React-like object shape expected by `@vercel/og`.
 8. `new ImageResponse(...)` renders the PNG with the explicit font data.